|The Album *||1,000,000|

 ABBA Gold sales: RIAA v Soundscan

-RIAA had Gold selling 6 million way back in 2002 but Soundscan has them now on still under 6 million?
-Why the discrepency?
+RIAA had Gold selling 6 million way back in 2002 but Sound scan has it in 2021 as just turning 6 million?
+Why the discrepancy?

 RIAA - sales are shipments and include sales to Music Clubs which were significant in the 1990s.
 It is sales to retailers not customers.